clee321/PLOSOne-Ecolabel-Designs/README.md

 ## Replication files for "Testing ecolabel designs to encourage sustainable eating in restaurants: A randomized experiment"

 ### Description
-This repository includes raw data file, folder structure, and Stata code to reproduce the analysis of the manuscript "Testing ecolabel designs to encourage sustainable eating in restaurants: A randomized experiment"
+This repository includes the raw data file, folder structure, and Stata code to reproduce the analysis of the manuscript "Testing ecolabel designs to encourage sustainable eating in restaurants: A randomized experiment"

 ### Instructions to reproduce the analysis: